-- Always making parents feel welcome and actively listening to their concerns, wishes and aspirations for their child, instilling confidence and building effective partnerships. - Providing information for parents in an accessible way - Publishing how the school implements the SEND Policy on the school web site following the information set out in the SEND information Report (Regulation 3) (2014) and as part of the school's contribution to the Local Offer. - Teachers' meeting with parents to discuss concerns regarding a child's progress at the earliest opportunity, raised either by the class teacher or the parents themselves. - •The SENCO being available for a meeting by appointment through the school office. - Support and guide parents in ways that they can help their child's learning and development at home. - Signposting parents to wider support, information and services - Consulting with parents of children with SEND when reviewing the school's SEND Information Report and SEND policy.
+- Always making parents feel welcome and actively listening to their concerns, wishes and aspirations for their child, instilling confidence and building effective partnerships. - Providing information for parents in an accessible way - Publishing how the school implements the SEND Policy on the school web site following the information set out in the SEND information Report (Regulation 3) (2014) and as part of the school's contribution to the Local Offer. - Teachers' meeting with parents to discuss concerns regarding a child's progress at the earliest opportunity, raised either by the class teacher or the parents themselves. - The SENCO being available for a meeting by appointment through the school office. - SEND review meetings with parents, teachers and the SENDCO, to discuss targets and progress made. - Support and guide parents in ways that they can help their child's learning and development at home. - Signposting parents to wider support, information and services - Consulting with parents of children with SEND when reviewing the school's SEND Information Report and SEND policy.
 A paper copy will be made available to parents on request. - Building on positive relationships with parents, additional support and guidance will be available to parents at key times, for example, when considering and making a referral for an EHC plan or at times of transition.